 The Board has an annual performance evaluation process to assess the effectiveness of the Board, Board Committees and each Director's contributions.
-This process is similar to that of the Company's holding company, GEH.
 This annual assessment process consists principally of evaluation by and feedback from each Director.
 Each Director evaluates the performance of the Board and Board Committees.
 The assessment of the contributions of individual Directors to the effectiveness of the Board is also performed annually.
 Such assessments are made against established performance criteria consistent with those approved by the Board and used in the previous year.

-The 2017 Board evaluation questionnaires focused on areas such as competency and independence, information quality and timeliness, conduct of meetings, corporate social responsibility, managing performance, succession planning, Directors development, internal controls and risk management as well as Board Committees.
+The 2018 Board evaluation questionnaire focused on areas such as competency and independence, information quality and timeliness, conduct of meetings, corporate social responsibility, managing performance, succession planning, Directors development, internal controls and risk managements as well as Board Committees.
 The Board Chairman will act upon the feedback provided to enhance the Board's performance.